wp-plugins/dynamic-content-gallery-plugin/README.txt

 * Auto Image Management option - automatically pulls in the Featured Image from relevant Posts/Pages
 * Auto Carousel thumbnails, using WP's Post Thumbnail feature.
-* Auto image resizing to fit gallery dimensions (with help from Regenerate Thumbnails plugin)
+* Auto image resizing to fit gallery dimensions
 * SmoothGallery javascript updated to use latest version of mootools (v1.2.4).
 * New custom jQuery script - now much closer in look and feel to the mootools version
 * A choice of 4 different methods for populating the gallery -  Multi Option, One Category, ID Method or Custom Post Type.
-* Up to 15 gallery images (One Category/Custom Post Type methods), 9 gallery images (Multi Option), or unlimited for ID Method (with custom page Sort Order).
+* Up to 15 gallery images (One Category/Custom Post Type methods), 9 gallery images (Multi Option), or unlimited for ID Method (which also includes Sort Order functionality).
 * Provides for a system of default images which will be displayed in the event an image has not been defined.
 * Displays the Post/Page title and a user-definable description in the Slide Pane.
 * Images can be linked to external URLs.